-Over the pond, 2025 is shaping up to be a record year for deals and market activity, although there are now clear signs of an Al bubble.
-Hyperscalers are committing nearly 75% of their cashflow to Al infrastructure and OpenAl has gone "all-in," committing \$1 trillion.
-Markets have responded enthusiastically, with the NASDAQ rising 18% to another record high following a strong summer.
-This momentum has reignited the IPO market, with notable floats including Figma, Coreweave and Circle.
-It has also supported the largest-ever PE buyout of gamer Electronic Arts for \$55bn.
+Over the pond, 2025 is shaping up to be a record year for deals and markets, although there are now clear signs of an Al bubble.
+Hyperscalers are committing nearly 75% of their cashflow on Al infrastructure and OpenAl has gone "all-in" committing \$1trn.
+Markets love it, with the NASDAQ melting up 18% to another record high after a great summer.
+This has kick started the IPO market with strong floats for Figma, Coreweave and Circle among others.
+It has also stimulated the largest ever PE buyout of gamer Electronic Arts for \$55bn.

-There is no doubt that "higher for longer" interest rates and tariffs held back M&A earlier this year, but rates have started to fall in the US, with further cuts expected.
-This is boosting buyer confidence and as a result, the value of larger US deals jumped in Q3, outpacing smaller transactions.
+There is no doubt "higher for longer" interest rates and Tariffs held back M&A earlier this year, but rates have started to fall in the US and further cuts are expected.
+That is boosting buyer confidence, as a result the value of bigger US deals jumped in Q3 (see chart below), outpacing smaller deals.

-In the UK, tech M&A is often led by US confidence, and we continue to see trends from recent years persist.
-Overseas buyers account for 50% of all UK deals despite the weaker dollar.
-Notable buyers in 2025 include Anthropic, Corpay, Presidio, Salesforce, S&P Global, Qualcomm and IonQ.
+In UK, Tech M&A tends to be led by US as confidence ripples over the pond.
+So we are still seeing a continuation of trends seen in recent years with overseas buyers accounting for 50% of all UK deals despite the weaker dollar.
+Notable buyers in 2025 include: Anthropic, Corpay, Presidio, Salesforce, S&P Global, Qualcomm and IonQ.

-Serial acquirers such as Ideagen, Civica, Valsoft, AdvT, and Access Group remain highly active in mid-cap deals.
-Ideagen is the most active, with 9 deals so far this year, followed by Access Group with 6.
+Serial acquirers such as Ideagen, Civica, Valsoft, AdvT, and Access Group still remain very active in mid-cap deals.
+Ideagen was the most active acquirer with 9 deals so far this year followed by Access Group with 6.

-PE buyers are also still very active, particularly the largest funds (both Access and Ideagen are Hg owned).
-Other recent buyers include Permira, Apax, SilverTree, LDC, Cinven and Carlyle.
+PE buyers are also still very active, particularly the biggest funds (Access and Ideagen are both owned by Hg).
+Recent buyers also include: Permira, Apax, SilverTree, LDC, Cinven and Carlyle.

-Beyond AI, the busiest sectors in 2025 have been Fintech, Compliance, Supply Chain Cyber and Digital Transformation.
+Apart from the clear demand for all things AI the busiest sectors in 2025 have been Fintech, Compliance, Supply chain Cyber and Digital Transformation.

-As you would expect from the Year of the Snake, there has been a mix of predatory and patient activity.
-Some buyers strike with knock-out bids (think EA), while others wait years for the right opportunity (think Softcat, with one acquisition in 30+ years).
+As you would expect from the Year of the Snake, there has been quite a bit of predatory and hunting activity.
+Some snakes prey on their targets with knockout bids (think EA) while others wait in the dark for years for the right opportunity (think Softcat with one acquisition in 30+ years).

-"2025 has been a strange year in many ways, yet we still remain very busy at ICON, and we have a very healthy pipeline," says Brian Parker, Head of M&A at ICON.
+"2025 has been a strange year in many ways, yet we still remain very busy at ICON, and we have a very healthy pipeline, " says Brian Parker, Head of M&A at ICON.